Single-arm Neutral-grip Dumbbell Row

 Follow these step-by-step instructions to perform Single-arm Neutral-grip Dumbbell Row with proper form and technique.

-Pull the dumbbell towards your hip, keeping your elbow close to your body and squeezing your shoulder blade at the top of the movement.
+Pull the dumbbell upwards towards your hip or lower chest, squeezing your shoulder blade at the top of the movement.

 Secondary Muscles